littlesun0727/exploration-enhanced-reinforcement-learning/README.md

 It is the deep-Q-learning algorithm introduced in section Baseline Algorithms in the report.

-## ES (baseline)
-It is the Evolution Strategy algorithm introduced in section Baseline Algorithms in the report.

 ## Self Curiocity DQN
 In this problem, the mouse will receive a reward 1 if he reaches the target otherwise he will receive no reward 0.
 The reward is really sparse and he will receive 0 reward in almost all his trails which makes DQN unsuitable for this environment.
 To solve this problem, we give a curiosity reward to the mouse in order to encourage him go to different state.
 The curiosity reward is defined as follows: